 I’m also guilty of finding excuses for why I shouldn’t do something.

-Maybe it’s the little tasks that have been sitting on your to-do list, or a meeting you keep putting off.
+Maybe it’s the little tasks that have been sitting on my to-do list, or a meeting I keep putting off.
 There’s always a reason why not to do something – too busy, not enough time in the day, something urgent comes up.

 But what do you lose by NOT doing something?